SuzanElbadry/RoadSafety/README.md

 * How accurate can we predict accident severity using accident features only?

 ## Approach
-* Data processing and analysis was performed in R and using tableau for visualization.
 * Linking reference data to road-casualty-statistics-accident data and viewing a data summary.
 * Pre-processing the data:
     + Handling missing values.